-Mental health nurses: They are responsible for providing care to some of the most vulnerable members of society — those with mental health disorders.
-Where mental health issues may have been hidden in the past, health care advocates encourage the honest and open discussion of mental health within our society today.
+Mental health nurses are responsible for providing care to some of the most vulnerable members of society — those with mental health disorders.
+Where mental health issues may have been hidden in the past, health care advocates today encourage honest and open discussion of mental health.

-As awareness increases, so does clinical demand, and with that, the importance of mental health nurses in our health care system.
-Mental health disorders can vary in their severity and their impact on one’s quality of life, and mental health nurses have the training to meet the unique challenges these disorders present.
+As awareness increases, so too does clinical demand and the importance of mental health nurses in our health care system.
+Mental health disorders can vary in their severity and impact on one’s quality of life, and mental health nurses have the training to meet the unique challenges these disorders present.
 The roles and responsibilities of mental health nurses depend on many factors, including their certifications, skills, and education.

-A nursing student or medical professional who is curious about how to become a mental health nurse may consider pursuing advanced education, such as an online post-master’s certificate with a psychiatric mental health nurse practitioner specialization.
+Nursing students or medical professionals who are curious about how to become a mental health nurse should consider pursuing advanced education, such as an online post-master’s certificate with a psychiatric mental health nurse practitioner (PMHNP) specialization.

-Registered mental health nurses have a variety of responsibilities.
-They focus on the specific needs of their patient’s mental health by contributing to diagnoses and helping develop plans of care.
-These nurses cannot prescribe medication, but can help their patients take and manage their medicine.
-They also monitor patients’ health status and educate them about their conditions.
+Working in a wide range of settings and with a broad base of patients, registered mental health nurses have a variety of responsibilities.
+They focus on the specific needs of their patients’ mental health by contributing to diagnoses and helping develop treatment plans.
+These nurses can educate patients about their conditions, monitor their health status, and help them manage their medications.

 Part of the role of a mental health nurse is to work closely with their patient’s psychiatrist and physician.
 Mental health nurses can work in many settings, such as hospitals, psychiatric centers, and rehabilitation clinics.